 There is no recent data on rates of dehydration in the general population, but we do know much of the epidemiology of dehydration in adults.
 Healthy adults with access to water rarely become dehydrated.
 Any adult may develop dehydration as a complication of an illness such as hyperglycemia.
 Dehydration may cause illness or be caused by an illness, so searches of databases may not capture all cases of dehydration.
 The data that we do have shows that older adults are more likely to develop dehydration.
 The elderly population is also 20% to 30% more prone to developing dehydration due to immobility, impaired thirst mechanism, diabetes, renal disease, and falls.

 Water plays a key role in maintaining multiple physiological functions within the body.
 The human body is 55% to 65% of water.
 Two-thirds of that water is intracellular, and one-third is extracellular.
 One-fifth of extracellular water is intravascular.
 The body has a complex system designed to maintain euvolemia.
 Water is absorbed through the gastrointestinal tract.
 The primary control of water homeostasis is through osmoreceptors in the brain.
-Dehydration, as perceived by these osmoreceptors, stimulates the thirst center in the hypothalamus, which leads to water consumption.
-These osmoreceptors can also cause conservation of water by the kidney.
+As perceived by these osmoreceptors, dehydration stimulates the thirst center in the hypothalamus, which leads to water consumption.
+These osmoreceptors can also cause the conservation of water by the kidney.
 When the hypothalamus detects lower water concentration, it causes the posterior pituitary to release antidiuretic hormone (ADH), which stimulates the kidneys to reabsorb more water.
-Decreased blood pressure, which often accompanies dehydration triggers renin secretion from the kidney.
-Renin converts angiotensin I to angiotensin II, which increases aldosterone release fro the adrenals.
+Decreased blood pressure, which often accompanies dehydration, triggers renin secretion from the kidney.
+Renin converts angiotensin I to angiotensin II, which increases aldosterone release from the adrenals.
 Aldosterone increases the absorption of sodium and water from the kidney.
 Using these mechanisms, the body regulates body volume and sodium and water concentration.

 History and Physical